Damascus Steel Chef's Knife - ⓘ

 - cheap models dull faster

 If you want to learn a proper way of using a chef’s knife, take a look at this short video which explains some of the essential cutting and slicing techniques.
 Next time when you hold your knife in hand, try to follow the advice given in the video.
 From here on, only the practice makes perfect.

 To enjoy your chef’s knives for as long as possible, you should pay particular attention to two aspects: careful handling and proper care.
 Both factors inevitably interact and can hardly be separated from each other.
 If these two aspects are respected, your chef’s knife should stay sharp for a long time.

 The right care is also crucial so that the knife stays sharp for a long time.
 Always clean your chef’s knife by hand.
-In the dishwasher, the blades are severely worn, and many cleaners are too hot for sensitive knives.
+In the dishwasher, the blades are severely worn, and many cleaners are too hot for sensitive blades.
 Rinse the knife in warm but not too hot water and use a mild detergent.
-Afterward, the knife should be dried properly.
+Afterward, the knife should be adequately dried.
 For this, we recommend rubbing with a soft cloth and then draining, so that also the handle dries thoroughly.

-To properly store a kitchen knife there are different options to available.
+To properly store a kitchen knife, there are different options available.

 Another popular storage option is the classic knife block.
 These knife blocks were initially made only of wood, which was gentle on the blade and prevented a grind when inserting or pulling out.
 Nowadays, you can also get knife blocks made of plastic or glass.
 The advantage of all blocks is that each knife is stored individually and is quickly available with just one pull.
 Also, a high-quality knife block can be quite decorative.